oKatanaaa/kolibrify/examples/evaluate/README.md

 ### Explanation of Command Parameters

-Here's a detailed explanation of the parameters used in the `kolibrify-eval-ifeval` command:

 - `config_path`: Path to the configuration file (`config.yaml`), which contains model settings.
 - `eval_lang`: Language of the evaluation dataset (`en` for English, `ru` for Russian).
 Default is `en`.
 - `backend` (optional): Backend used for model inference.
 Default is `vllm`.